Vinyl Record Storage Solutions: Protecting Your Collection

 Purpose-Built Record Cabinets

 For those willing to invest a bit more, there are some fantastic purpose-built record cabinets on the market.
 A record player stand with a 2-tier vinyl record storage holder, for example, offers a sleek, modern design with space for your turntable on top and record storage below.
-It’s a great all-in-one solution for those who want their storage and listening setup in one place.
+It’s a great all-in-one solution for those who want their vinyl record storage solution and listening setup in one place.

-Custom Solutions
+High-End and Custom Solutions

 Vertical vs. Horizontal Storage